saurabharch/portainer-backup/readme.md

 </div></h1>

-A utility for scripting or scheduling Portainer backups.
+Docker container of [Portainer Backup](https://github.com/SavageSoftware/portainer-backup) by SavageSoftware.

 This utility can backup the entire Portainer database, optionally protect the archive file with a password and can additionally backup the `docker-compose` files for stacks created in the Portainer web interface.

 ## Usage